mihai011/PythonPatterns/README.md

 # PythonPatterns
-A repos which exemplifies tests for
+A repos which exemplifies design patterns and tests for them.